NachoPal/DChallenge/README.md

 # What my project does?
 DChallenge is a Ethereum based Dapp where people can participate in different challenges/contests and submit videos to prove they have completed them.
 At the end, a winner will be chosen among all participants.
-There is an app's owner/admin in charge of creating and launching new appealing challenges.
+There is an app's owner/admin in charge of creating and launching new challenges.
 Challenges are formed by a thumbnail, summary, description and an entry fee in Wei units.
 In addition, every challenge will go through three different status, **OPEN**, **ONGOING**, and **CLOSED**.
 These periods are defined by two storage variables based on Unix epoch time: `openTime` and `closeTime`. **OPEN** is the period of time between challenge creation and `openTime`, **ONGOING** the period between `openTime` and `closeTime`, and **CLOSED** the period from `closeTime` onwards.

 ## OPEN status
 Users can participate in the challenge.
 For doing that they need first to login with uPort and pay the entry fee.